 Roofing And Foundation

-Roofs and foundations are vital for shed stability.
-Different options influence total costs:
+Roofs and foundations keep the shed stable.
+Different options change the total price:

-- Roof Options: Shingles (aesthetic, moderate cost), Metal (durable, low maintenance), or Rubber (leak-proof, pricey).
+- Roof Options: Shingles (nice look, moderate cost), Metal (durable, low maintenance), or Rubber (leak-proof, higher price).

 - Foundation Types: Concrete slab (sturdy, costly), Gravel pad (affordable, easy install), or Pier blocks (good for uneven ground).